microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## FHIR Search basics

-When we send
+When we search for information on a FHIR server, the information is always contained within a FHIR Resource of one kind or another.
+Some of the most well-known FHIR Resources include Patient, Observation, and Encounter.
 Each FHIR Resource is defined with specific Search parameters in addition to the [common search parameters](https://www.hl7.org/fhir/search.html#all) that apply to all FHIR Resources.

 See the official FHIR R4 [Search](https://www.hl7.org/fhir/search.html) documentation for more information about searching in REST, messaging, and services.